 - Company with the greatest impact in your territory, with a €5,000 prize and an international development programme.
 All the companies in the same territory compete for this award, regardless of their sector.
 Nineteen prizes are awarded.
 One prize is awarded for each of the 17 Autonomous Communities in Spain and two are awarded in Portugal (one prize for the Northern/Central Region, and another for Lisbon/South and Islands).

 - Second place award for Innovation, granted by the Israeli Embassy in Spain, including a week-long accompaniment programme in Tel Aviv.

 You can win them all!
 The selection and jury processes of the different prizes awarded in one edition are completely independent.
 As such, one company could be the winner of the sector, territory and second place prizes.

 A company cannot win the same prize two times, but it can try for the other prizes.
 So, for example, a company that won at the territorial level in a previous edition can apply again and try for the sector and second place prizes, although it would be discarded from the territorial prizes that it already won.

 All the companies which have presented their candidacy from Spain and Portugal from this sector compete in the prize for the best company from its sector.
-The 5 sectors which are awarded are: Life Sciences, Information Technologies, Digital Businesses, Industrial Technologies and Agricultural-Food Production.
+The 6 sectors that will receive prizes are: Agro Tech, Tourism Tech, Fin&Insur Tech, Commerce Tech, Health Tech and Impact Tech.